angrykoala/wendigo/README.md

 });
 ```

-Mock will return a RequestMock object, with the following properties:
+Mock will return a RequestMock object, with the following read-only properties:

 * `called`: If the mock has been called.
 * `timesCalled`: The times the mock has been called.
 * `response` : The response the mock is returning (read only).
 * `url`: Mocked url.
-* `queryString`: The mock queryString.
 * `immediate`: If the mock will return immediately (delay=0).
+* `auto`: If the request will be completed automatically.
+* `method`: Mock expected method.

+And the following methods:
 * `waitUntilCalled(timeout=500)`: Waits until the mock is called.
 It will also add a slight delay to give the browser time to process the response.
-* `auto`: If the request will be completed automatically.

 ```js
 const mock = browser.requests.mock("http://localhost:8000/api", {